casa0019-group5/casa0019-group5.github.io/README.md

 ### Barchart

 Additionally, using Xcharts I created a bar chart that was integrated into the rest of the dashboard.
 I set the endpoint for the data the bar chart was going to use using the variable `public string apiEndpointSAC = "http://10.129.111.13:3001/total/SAC";`.
-This endpoint held data for the total SAC from both sides and all floors of the tower.
-I then repurposed the HTTP call code from earlier to fetch data from the database update the bar chart.
+This endpoint held data for the total SAC from both sides of the tower and its floors.
+I then repurposed the HTTP call code from earlier to fetch data from the database and update the bar chart.

 ```
  IEnumerator GetData(string url)